-Our implementations of language drivers are composed of two pieces: a code parser, that can be written in any language (usually the source language) and an AST to UAST normalizer written in Go.
-In the case of code parsers written in Go or other languages producing linkable object files or shared library, the code parser and UAST normalizer might be combined by dynamic or static linking without a separate runnable component.
+Our implementations of language drivers are composed of two pieces: a native driver (code parser), that can be written in any language (usually the source language) and an driver server (AST-to-UAST normalizer) written in Go.
+In the case of native drivers written in Go or other languages producing linkable object files or shared library, the native driver and UAST normalizer might be combined by dynamic or static linking without a separate runnable component.

 bblfshd is the higher level component of the architecture managing client requests (done via gRPC using a simple protocol) with the containerized language drivers which it orchestrates to keep warm instances, pools and handling any other orchestration needs.